skip to main content

 Starlink plans and pricing

-Most people looking for a home internet plan want Starlink Standard.
+Most people looking for a home internet plan want to opt for a Starlink Residential plan.
 Starlink Roam is a portable internet service that you can take with you while traveling.
 This can be a handy feature for digital nomads or those living the RV life, but Roam isn’t a one-size-fits-all solution.
+It comes with higher prices and slower speeds, so make sure the trade-off is worth it to you.

 How to get Starlink now

-Are you looking for a high-speed connection in your area?
-Enter your zip code below to see what’s in your area right now.
+Enter your zip code below to see Starlink pricing in your area right now.

-If you’re in an area with a waitlist but want to figure out a way to cut in line, there is a shortcut.
+Starlink has drastically expanded its coverage in the U.S. and recently removed its waitlists.
+There are still a few areas that don’t have access to Starlink’s service.
+If you’re in one of these areas and want to figure out a way around the wait, there is a shortcut.
 Sort of.
 Since Starlink Roam plans are licensed to go anywhere, you can sign up for a Roam plan to circumvent regional restrictions.
-The catch is that while a Residential customer can switch to Roam, once you’re on Roam, you can’t switch back.
-This means higher monthly costs and lower speeds than you get with a Residential plan.
+Just keep in mind this means higher monthly costs and lower speeds than you get with a Residential plan.

 Is Starlink unlimited?

-Starlink quickly reversed the decision and now divides data into three tiers: Mobile, Standard, and Priority/Mobile Priority.
+Starlink divides data into three tiers: Mobile, Standard, and Priority/Mobile Priority.
 Residential plans come with Standard data by default, and Roam comes with Mobile.
 You can upgrade to Priority data for the month, but unlike Standard data, Priority data is capped, starting at 1TB (50GB for Mobile Priority).
 So all Starlink plans are unlimited, but they’re also lower priority by default.

 Because these lower priority tiers are the default, they should still be delivering speeds that fall within Starlink’s advertised download speeds.
 This is not necessarily the case when you run out of data on a GSO satellite plan, which is why Starlink is still generally referred to as unlimited while other satellite plans are not.
 This tiered system definitely muddies the water when talking about satellite data, making it harder to make a direct comparison between providers.